evhub/coconut/HELP.md

 ### Chaining

 Another useful tool to make working with iterators as easy as working with sequences is the ability to combine multiple iterators together.
 This operation is called chain, and is equivalent to addition with sequences.
-In Coconut, chaining is done by the `::` operator.
+In Coconut, chaining is done with the `::` operator.

 Here's an example:
 ```python